seanthegeek/seanthegeek.github.io/_posts/2024-08-17-2019-trump-twitter-analysis-art.md

   - Twitter
 ---

-Back in 2016, I ran a website called TweetFreq.net.
-It would take any Twitter username, load up the 3,200 of of that account's last Tweets, and output a frequency graph of how many tweets the account posted per day, along with a list of the most frequently used words in those tweets, and a word cloud image based on that list.
+Back in 2016, I [created](https://github.com/seanthegeek/TweetFreq) a website called TweetFreq.net.
+It would take any Twitter username, load up the last 3,200 tweets of that account, and output a frequency graph of how many tweets the account posted per day, along with a list of the most frequently used words in those tweets, and a word cloud image based on that list.
 The site had to be shut down in 2023 after Elon Musk acquired Twitter, renamed it X, and started charging $100/month for the APIs that were used by TweetFreq.
 Thanks Elon.
 However, I ran that analysis on Donald Trump's @realdonaldtrump Twitter account in 2019, saved the images, and promptly forgot about them...until now!

 First, let's look at the frequency graph.